computation-structures/asim/ASSEMBLER.md

 * `.quad <expression>...`<br>
 expects zero or more expressions, separated by commas.
 The value of each expression is assembled into the next 64-bit word (8 bytes) of the current section.
+There is an implicit `.align 3` before each `.quad` directive.
 This directive is an alias for `.long`.

 * `.section <section> [, <address_space>]`<br>
 `<section>` should be one of `.text`, `.data`, `.bss`.
 Subsequent